Fairouz Ai

-Fairouz Ai (ファイルーズ あい, Fairūzu Ai) is a Japanese voice actress who is affiliated with Mausu Promotion.
+Fairouz Ai Kadota (門田ファイルーズあい, Kadota Fairūzu Ai), known simply as Fairouz Ai, is a Japanese voice actress who is affiliated with Mausu Promotion.
 She played her first major role as Hibiki Sakura for the anime series How Heavy Are the Dumbbells You Lift?.
-She also played Manatsu Natsuumi/Cure Summer in Tropical-Rouge!
+She also played Alice Kagayaki in Kiratto Pri☆Chan, Manatsu Natsuumi/Cure Summer in Tropical-Rouge!
 Precure, Emily Orange in Kandagawa Jet Girls, Eripiyo in If My Favorite Pop Idol Made It to the Budokan, I Would Die, Jolyne Cujoh in JoJo's Bizarre Adventure: Stone Ocean, Takechiyo in Yashahime, Delta in The Eminence in Shadow, and Power in Chainsaw Man.